AdobeDocs/workfront.de-DE/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

   Sie können den Prozentsatz der Fertigstellung direkt in der Ansicht Meilenstein anpassen, wie im Abschnitt [Anpassen des Prozentsatzes der Fertigstellung für Aufgaben in der Ansicht Meilenstein](#adjust-percent-complete-for-tasks-in-the-milestone-view) in diesem Artikel beschrieben.

-* **Symbole für den Aufgabenstatus:** Neben jedem Projekt und jeder Aufgabe wird in der Ansicht Meilenstein ein Statussymbol angezeigt. <!--get new screen shots or hide them - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->
+* **Symbole für den Aufgabenstatus:** Neben jedem Projekt und jeder Aufgabe wird in der Ansicht Meilenstein ein Statussymbol angezeigt. <!--get new screen shots or hide them for preview or prod - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->

   <!--A progress status icon in the shape of a colored circle displays next to each project and task in the Milestone view.
 The possible statuses and circle colors are:
    * On Time - green